Streaming Video

 New interviews may be added from time to time.

 Tom Shroder, interviewed here on 5/1/1999, is an editor for the Washington Post who investigated Dr. Ian Stevenson's work as a skeptic by traveling with him on two research expeditions.
 Committed as he was to the journalistic ideal of objectivity, he had to admit he was convinced that the findings were genuine.
 (A portion of this interview appears in the documentary.)
 For those who complain that I didn't have more skeptics in "In Another Life," I can only say that as a skeptic, Mr. Shroder has impeccable journalistic credentials, and it's not my fault if he was convinced.
-My obligation was to provide a well-qualified skeptic--not to insist that he remains skeptical after seeing the evidence.)
+My obligation was to provide a well-qualified skeptic--not to insist that he remains skeptical after seeing the evidence.

 Philosophy professor Dr. Robert Almeder of Georgia State University discusses reincarnation and societal reactions, focusing especially on the work of the late Dr. Ian Stevenson.
 Interview conducted 7/24/2000.

 Angela Grubbs, attorney, 11/7/04, describes how she researched and verified her dreams of a past life in Lexington, Kentucky in the early 1900's.
+This is the only solid proof case I personally found, some years after I completed work on "In Another Life".

 Donna describes her experience of undergoing past-life hypnotic regression and discusses what it meant to her, including how being gay relates to her past lives, 7/23/98.
-(Donna is featured in "In Another Life" but this portion of the interview was not used.)
-Click here for dialup version.
+In the portion of this interview used to close out the documentary (not seen here), Donna nailed the entire theme of the program in a few sentences--I got chills as I was taping it, because I knew immediately where I would be using it.

 Marge Rieder is a hypnotherapist and the author of "Mission to Millboro" and "Return to Millboro" (see Recommended Books section).
 The Millboro study is the most extensive research conducted to date on group reincarnation (although Dr. Rieder prefers not to use the label "reincarnation," speaking instead of past-life memories).
 This interview, videotaped on Nov.
 10, 2001, was originally included in "In Another Life."
 However, Dr. Rieder didn't want me to use the video portion of the interview, and I didn't want to re-work it at the last minute so as to be narration-only, so the segment was pulled.
 However, I'm presenting it here substituting a still photograph of Dr. Rieder where the interview video was.